Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Methods

 This objective enforces the correct relative ordering of survival times by penalizing the model when a patient who experienced an event earlier is assigned a lower risk score than those who survived longer.

-\subsubsection{Step 3: Intermediate Fusion and Multimodal Survival Prediction}
+\subsection{Step 3: Intermediate Fusion and Multimodal Survival Prediction}

 The framework subsequently transitions to the proposed \textbf{intermediate fusion} strategy.
-Each modality is processed by its dedicated NAIM encoder and each ODST layer (as detailed in Sec.~\ref{sec:NAIM}), producing three uniform robust latent representations: \(h_1\) (Tabular), \(h_2\) (CT), and \(h_3\) (WSI).
+Each modality is processed by its dedicated \texttt{NAIM} encoder and ODST layer (as detailed in Sec.~\ref{sec:NAIM}), producing three latent representations: $h_1$ (Tabular), $h_2$ (CT), and $h_3$ (WSI).
 These embeddings capture modality-specific abstractions while being explicitly conditioned to handle missingness via the double-sided masking mechanism (Eq.~\ref{eq:naim_attention}).

-To construct the unified multimodal patient profile, the individual latent vectors are fused together via concatenation ($\oplus$):
+The unimodal encoders are loaded from Step~2 with their weights frozen throughout multimodal training, preserving the modality-specific representations learned during unimodal pretraining and reducing the risk of overfitting on the limited cohort.
+To construct the unified multimodal patient profile, the frozen latent vectors are fused via concatenation ($\oplus$):

-This fused vector \(h_m\) retains complementary prognostic signals from each data source.
-In the proposed multimodal configuration, referred to as \textbf{ConcatODST}, the fused representation is passed to the final ODST module \(E_m\) followed by a fully connected regression layer, mirroring the structure used in the unimodal head described in Eq.~\ref{eq:prediction_head}.
-In this stage, \(E_m\) learns non-linear interactions across the unimodal embeddings to produce the final risk score \(y_{\text{m}}\).
+This fused vector $h_m$ retains complementary prognostic signals from each data source.
+In the proposed multimodal configuration, referred to as \texttt{ConcatODST}, $h_m$ is passed to the multimodal module $E_m$, which is the only trainable component in this stage and maps the concatenated representation to the final risk score $y_m$. $E_m$ comprises two sequential layers $L_1$ and $L_2$ followed by a third fully connected layer ($L_3$), mirroring the unimodal head structure. $L_1$ is a FC bottleneck that projects $h_m$ to one-third of its input dimensionality, while $L_2$ is an ODST block that captures non-linear interactions across the fused unimodal embeddings.
+The full ablation over $E_m$ architecture choices is reported in Section~\ref{supp:ablation_mm}.
+The $E_m$ mathematical formulation follows:

-The multimodal pipeline is fine-tuned end-to-end using the $\mathcal{L}_{sur}$ objective defined in Eq.~\ref{eq:cox_loss}.
+$E_m$ is optimized end-to-end using the $\mathcal{L}_{sur}$ objective defined in Eq.~\ref{eq:cox_loss}, with gradients propagating exclusively through the multimodal head while the upstream unimodal encoders remain fixed.